See Homestead Protection.

 - You live in the house or plan to live in the house.

 - You use it or plan to use it as your “primary” residence – where you live most of the time.

 - Manufactured or mobile homes are also protected by this law.

 The homestead law does not protect the house from “secured” claims.
 If you promised to give your house to the lender if you do not pay your loan, your loan is secured.
 Mortgages are secured claims.
 If you do not pay your mortgage, homestead protection cannot stop the bank from foreclosing on your home.

 Reviewed December 2019

 A judge’s final decision in a case is a judgment.
 If you lose a court case and the judge decides you must pay the creditor, a judgment will be “entered” against you.
 When a judgment has been entered against you, creditors can take some of your income or your “assets” to pay back the money you owe.
 Assets are things you own, like a bank account, a car, or jewelry.
 But, you can keep some of your income and assets safe from most creditors.
 The word for the income and assets you are allowed to keep is “exempt”.

-For some kinds of debt - like child support, taxes, alimony, or criminal fines - none of your income or assets is exempt.
+For some kinds of debt - like child support, taxes, alimony, or criminal fines - your income or assets are not exempt.

 Exempt or protected income

 There are three types of protected income: